prm3theus/p2p-notes-discovery/EXPERIMENT.md

 * More businesses will look to online to join marketplaces where benefit & profit becomes embeded in the ecologies in which they are derived.
 * Units value collective autonomy.
 Serve local, discovered global (circumvent censorshop borders)
 * Community managed architecture for governance matching the optimal structure of easy joins / exits from collectives formed as [rhizomes](https://www.themantle.com/philosophy/rhizome-american-translation)
+* Site publishing can be ephemeral, cheap and experimental for rapid prototyping
 * A market need to empower commerce that is free from subscriptions, algorithms, flexibility, direct, and OSS tools that scales without external parties.

 ## Architecture